- Status

 - Henry Woide / Jack Hobhouse

-The long, relatively narrow plot changes in nature significantly from north-west to south-east.
-When approached from the road, the land sits well below the apex of the dune and is almost completely engulfed by indigenous vegetation.
-The terrain gently lifts and falls in two undulating ‘crests’ as the water is approached.
-As the beach comes into frame, the vegetation ‘feathers’ out into coral-rock boulders, that reduce gradually to white soft sand.
+Bay House’s long, narrow plot changes in nature significantly along its length.
+When approached from the road, the land sits well below the apex of the dune, almost completely engulfed by indigenous vegetation.
+Then, the terrain gently lifts and falls in two undulating crests as it nears the water, the vegetation feathering out into coral-rock boulders that transition gradually to soft white sand as the beach comes into frame.